 Collagen may help us maintain muscle mass, which is critical as we age, and that muscle mass may help boost metabolism.
 We all need that energy boost to get through the day; am I right?

 Luckily, there are all kinds of ways to boost collagen consumption.
 Lassen’s carries many products, from capsules to powders, from protein bars to bone broth, from candy to coffee.
 You will be able to find the ones that are just right for you.
 Our helpful staff can steer you in the right direction!

 I think all of us are trying to give our bodies all of the care that we can.
 As we are about to start a new year, let’s all care about our health just a little more.

-If you want to learn more, I found this comprehensive article from Dr. Axe, What is Collagen, very helpful.
+If you want to learn more, this comprehensive article from Dr. Axe, What is Collagen, is very helpful.